napthedev/portfolio-next/README.md

-# NAPTheDev's Portfolio
+# 🚀 NAPTheDev's Portfolio

-My personal portfolio
+Welcome to my digital playground! ✨ This is where creativity meets code, and where my passion for web development comes to life.
+Built with love using cutting-edge technologies!

 <p align="center">
   <img alt="Stars" src="https://badgen.net/github/stars/napthedev/portfolio-next">